This post was originally published on August 8, 2021, and updated on February 16, 2023.

 You can start from the beginning or jump to the section you want to learn more about by clicking on the links below.

-Here is what we will cover to get you familiar with how Google My Maps works so you can start road trip planning like a boss.
+Here is what we will cover to familiarize you with how Google My Maps works so you can start road trip planning like a boss.

 Google My Maps Layout

-Google My Maps allows you to add both locations and driving directions to your map, all while giving you the ability to organize them as you wish.
+Google My Maps allows you to add locations and driving directions to your map while allowing you to organize them as you wish.